ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-custom-gas-token.md

 ---
 For developers ready to start setting up a `Custom gas token Orbit` chain, this part of the document outlines the necessary steps for deployment in a straightforward manner.

-If you prefer to learn by code and want to skip the detailed guides, we recommend checking out [this example](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-custom-fee-token/index.ts) in the Orbit SDK repository.
-It's a practical, step-by-step guide to getting a Custom gas token Orbit chain running from scratch.
+  - <small>If you prefer to learn by code and want to skip the detailed guides, we recommend checking out the "create-rollup-custom-fee-token" <a href="https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-custom-fee-token/index.ts">example</a> in the Orbit SDK repository.
+It's a practical, step-by-step guide to getting a Custom gas token Orbit chain running from scratch.</small>

 ### Custom gas token Orbit Deployment
 Deploying a Custom Gas Token Orbit chain introduces a unique aspect to the standard Orbit chain setup – the ability to pay transaction fees using a specific ERC20 token instead of ETH.
 While the setup process largely mirrors that of a standard Rollup Orbit chain (as detailed on the [introduction](introduction.md)), there are key differences to account for when configuring a Custom Gas Token Orbit chain.